IanDeHaan/Ranks/README.md

 CITIZEN

-Requirements: Create a community project
+Requirements: Give a player a diamond

 Perks: Iron Armor